yindia/policyreport-octant-plugin/README.md

 - Added more data points in policy report
 - Add policy engine data with policy report.
 In this case user use multiple engine like kyverno and falco.
 - Add Policy Report v1alpha2 support
-- Add Kyverno policy validation in octant editor
+- Add Kyverno policy va lidation in octant editor
 - Falco ecosystem